bishalbera/Bookverse/README.md

 ## Getting Started

-To get started with SkillConnect, follow these steps:
+To get started with Bookverse, follow these steps:

 1. Clone the SkillConnect repository from GitHub: `git clone https://github.com/bishalbera/Bookverse`
 2. Open in Vs Code.